Why Was the Berlin Wall Built?

 0.00

-The Berlin Wall was constructed as a physical barrier separating East and West Berlin during the Cold War.
-It was built by the German Democratic Republic (GDR) to prevent defections from East Germany to West Germany and to stop the influence of the Western world from entering into East Berlin.
+During the Cold War of the 1940s and 1950s, the Berlin Wall was erected as a physical barrier to separate East and West Berlin.
+Built by the German Democratic Republic (GDR) to stop people from fleeing East Germany to West and stop the West imposing its influence into East Berlin.

 The Construction of the Berlin Wall